mdozmorov/scRNA-seq_notes/README.md

 ## Normalization

+- `sctransform` - using the Pearson residuals from regularized negative binomial regression where sequencing depth is utilized as a covariate to remove technical artifacts.
+Interfaces with Seurat.  https://cran.r-project.org/web/packages/sctransform/index.html
+    - Hafemeister, Christoph, and Rahul Satija.
+“Normalization and Variance Stabilization of Single-Cell RNA-Seq Data Using Regularized Negative Binomial Regression.”
+BioRxiv, March 14, 2019. https://doi.org/10.1101/576827.

 - `SCnorm` - normalization for single-cell data.
 Quantile regression to estimate the dependence of transcript expression on sequencing depth for every gene.
 Genes with similar dependence are then grouped, and a second quantile regression is used to estimate scale factors within each group.
 Within-group adjustment for sequencing depth is then performed using the estimated scale factors to provide normalized estimates of expression.
 Good statistical methods description. https://www.biostat.wisc.edu/~kendzior/SCNORM/
     - Bacher, Rhonda, Li-Fang Chu, Ning Leng, Audrey P Gasch, James A Thomson, Ron M Stewart, Michael Newton, and Christina Kendziorski.
 “SCnorm: Robust Normalization of Single-Cell RNA-Seq Data.”
 Nature Methods 14, no. 6 (April 17, 2017): 584–86. https://doi.org/10.1038/nmeth.4263.